Celebs Are Sleeping Better Than You?Here's Why

 Epsom Salt

 For less than $5, this sleep aid is definitely worth a try!
-Gwyneth Paltrow has been vocal about her before-bed baths with epsom salt.
+Gwyneth Paltrow has shared her love for before-bed baths with epsom salt on multiple occasions.
 Combining aromatherapy, muscle relaxants and meditation, bubble baths are a great way to ease your mind before bed and chill out.

 Eight Sleep Mattresses